-$^{^4}$ Fyfe, James J. PhD.
+9 Fyfe, James J. PhD.
 Policing the Emotionally Disturbed.
 Journal of American Academy of Psychiatry and the Law.
 28:345-7, 2000.

-ProTraining5 which is an evidenced based practice proven to reduce overall use of physical force and the use of weapon force in police calls.6 The Subcommittee would recommend the Ad Hoc Committee undertake an evaluation of the feasibility of hiring social workers to work with officers to support interactions with EDPs.
+detailed analysis of ProTraining10 which is an evidence based practice proven to reduce overall use of physical force and the use of weapon force in police calls.11 The President's Work Group would recommend the Ad Hoc Committee undertake an evaluation of the feasibility of hiring social workers to work with officers to support interactions with EDPs.